dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 ### <a name="bkmk_Eval_FX_CAP"></a>Step 2: Evaluate the effect of the conditional access policy
 You can use the **Mobile Device Inventory Reports** to identify devices that might be blocked from accessing Exchange after you configure the conditional access policy.

-To do this, configure a connection between [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and Exchange by using the [Microsoft Intune service to service connector](intune-service-to-service-exchange-connector.md).
+To do this, configure a connection between [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and Exchange by using the [Microsoft Intune service-to-service connector](intune-service-to-service-exchange-connector.md).
 1. Navigate to **Reports -> Mobile Device Inventory Reports**.
 ![IntuneSA2bMobileDeviceInventoryReport](../media/IntuneSA2bMobileDeviceInventoryReport.png)